DVillers77/HTML-AND-CSS-PROJECTS/SUPPLEMENTARY_LEARNING_HTML_CSS.md

 This entry addresses the sixth common CSS mistake: looking for errors in the CSS when they are actually in the HTML.
 It highlights the importance of a systematic debugging workflow using browser Developer Tools.
 The content also introduces the concept of pre-commit hooks, using the "gatekeeper" analogy, as a modern solution for preventing broken code from being committed.

 ---

+#### QUIZ

+### Course Step Number: 460

+### Date Researched: 2025-08-09

+### Robust Summary of Best Practices and Modernization

+This entry confirms the successful completion of the quiz, which tested the student's knowledge of fundamental CSS best practices.
+The questions covered the benefits of external stylesheets, the importance of code organization (DRY principle), and the strategic use of classes and IDs to prevent "specificity hell."

+---